 Most of the windows in Powell are detailed with simple trim, and this simplicity should be reflected in new construction.
 It is not necessary for window surrounds in new construction to duplicate existing ones exactly.
-IT IS MORE IMPORTANT THE SENSE OF A LINTEL, THAT FRAME AND SILL BE CONVEYED.
+It is more important That the sense of a lintel, Frame and sill be conveyed.
 Window trim should be substantial enough to reflect the dimensions (width and thickness) of window treatments typically found in Powell.